Diderot-Language/examples/steps/README.md

 see value 3 for strand 5, even though its `update` was executed).
-**This highlights what is currently a limit on what you can learn about the program execution from within Diderot or by looking at snapshots: there is no enduring record of what strands died when, and you can only learn that a strand's `update` method was called if it does not immediately die** (except if you've used `print` messages to explicitly document this as it happens).
+**This highlights what is currently a limit on what you can learn about the program execution from within Diderot or by looking at snapshots: there is no enduring record of what strands died when or why**.
+That means you can only learn that a strand's `update` method was called if it does not immediately die, unless you've used `print` messages to explicitly document the execution of `update` as it happens.
 The `99-Snap` line shows the final saved program output `state.nrrd`, which is the same as the final snapshot.